4.86 from 7 votes

 Ingredients to make prawns with chorizo and linguine laid out on a pale blue background and labelled.

-You can get creative here and use your pasta of choice.
-I like to go down the classic route and use linguine or spaghetti; they taste great with the sauce, prawns, and chorizo.
+• Pasta: I like to go down the classic route and use prawn and chorizo spaghetti or linguine.
+They taste great with the sauce, prawns, and chorizo.
+It’s a similar vibe to my Creamy Leftover Ham Pasta, super simple ingredients but so flavourful.

 See the recipe card for full information on ingredients and quantities.